TheInfamousGrim/Markdown_Test/markdown_cheatsheet.md

 However, many renderers -- like Github's and *Markdown Here* -- support syntax highlighting.

-Which Languages are supported and how those language names should be written will vary from renderer to renderer. *Markdown Here* supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers).
+Which Languages are supported and how those language names should be written will vary<br />
+from renderer to renderer. *Markdown Here* supports highlighting for dozens of languages<br />
+(and not-really-languages, like diffs and HTTP headers).

 ```